Mill1893/100-days-of-code/log.md

 **What I Did**: I began by creating a repo on Github for my portfolio.
 I then used Atom to create an index html file and added Bootstrap and some google fonts for my own creative purposes.
 Created a navbar and began on the meat of the webpage with a jumbotron front page and an about page underneath.

-**What I learned**: Coding in HTML is not so much problem solving as it is memorization of when to use what where.
+**What I Learned**: Coding in HTML is not so much problem solving as it is memorization of when to use what where.
 Bootstrap has very specialized classes for certain things so I had to constantly look up different classes to match what I was thinking.
 Once the classes are memorized I imagine the process will go a lot more quickly.

 **Next Time**: I hope to get more of the text I want on the page, I might start working on the styling tomorrow also.
 I imagine that will take quite awhile in order for me to get to a point where I am satisfied.

+## Day 2: January 4, 2017

+**What I Did**: I installed Node.js on my computer so I could use the live-server application with my Atom text editor.
+I added a stylesheet and messed around with trying to get things where I wanted them.

+**What I Learned**: I now know that I should take each section one at a time with styling so that I can get it the way I want it before I move on.
+HTML only looks so pretty(not at all) so I need to make sure I get the styling down before I continue making more content.
+Also live-server is pretty cool.

+**Next Time**: Hopefully finish up fixing my styling for my jumbotron area of the page and then move on to styling the about section.

 ---
 ## Contents